Accessing ESP32 web server from anywhere in the world ( ESP8266 compatible)

-If you are using ESP32 web server to monitor your home device and other sensors data, you can access this Web server only, if you are connected to the same network to which ESP32 or ESP8266 is connected.
-If you are outside home and want to access the web server, you will not be able to access it until you have not implemented this guide.
-Without any delay, now let’s get started with this tutorial.
+If you are using the ESP32 web server to monitor your home devices and other sensor data, you can only access this web server within your local network, if you are connected to the same network as the ESP32 or ESP8266.
+If you are outside of the home and want to access the web server, you will not be able to do so until you have implemented this guide.
+Without any delay, let’s now get started with this tutorial.

-First of all, in this tutorial, I am not going to explain how to create a web server with ESP32.
-Because this tutorial is about Accessing ESP32 web server from anywhere in the world, you can check our already posted tutorials on how to make a web server with ESP32.
+First of all, in this tutorial, We are not going to explain how to create a web server with ESP32.
+Because this tutorial is about accessing the ESP32 web server from anywhere in the world, you can check our already posted tutorials on how to make a web server with ESP32.

 Accessing ESP32 web server from anywhere

-Now follow these steps to turn your web page accessible from any location.
+Now follow these steps to make your web page accessible from any location.
 This method will only work if your computer is always on.
-But you can use a low-cost raspberry pi or BeagleBone board to run this software.
+But you can use a low-cost Raspberry Pi or BeagleBone board to run this software.
+If you want to use Raspberry, you can follow these guides to headless setup Raspberry Pi:

-• First, you need to upload code given below to ESP32 board and get the IP address of ESP32 web server.
+• First, you need to upload the code given below to the ESP32 board and obtain the IP address of the ESP32 web server.

-• you also need to change the port number to any number other 80.
-Because in all previous ESP32 web server project, we have used port number 80.
+• Additionally, you need to change the port number to any number other than 80.
+This is necessary because, in all the previous ESP32 web server projects, port number 80 was used.

-• We are using ngrok service to make web server accessible from anywhere and ngrok will not work if you use port 80.
-I do not know the reason behind it.
-So, we recommend you to use a port number other than 80. you can use 8888.
-Make the changes in this line:
+• To make the web server accessible from anywhere, we are using the ngrok service.
+However, please note that ngrok will not function properly if you use port 80.
+Unfortunately, I don’t know the exact reason behind this limitation.
+Therefore, we highly recommend using a port number other than 80.
+One alternative is to use port 8888.
+To make this change, modify the following line:

 WiFiServer server(8888); // Use port number 8888 instead 80